hackclub/goblin/README.md

 ## Build

-⚠️_Currently, there's a bug in goblin's dependency nlopes/slack caused by Slack releasing an API update that contains a new `rich_text` field after their rich text editor rollout.
+_Currently, there's a bug in goblin's dependency nlopes/slack caused by Slack releasing an API update that contains a new `rich_text` field after their rich text editor rollout.
 Until the mainline of the slack Go library fixes this, build goblin with_